 Date Night on a Budget: Tips for a Killer Night

-Date nights are a lot of fun, but can get expensive really quick.
+Date nights are a lot of fun but can get expensive quickly.
 The cost of your date night depends on activities, dining options, partner preferences, and several other factors.
-A lot of these costs can be mitigated by making savvy choices while catering to your special someone.
+Many of these costs can be mitigated by making savvy choices while catering to your special someone.
 The last thing you want to do is come across as cheap or inconsiderate by the end of the date.
-You also want to take into account where you’re at in your life.
-You could be saving for a down payment for a house, or for a baby, or paying off substantial debt.
-Stick to these tips, and you’ll have a fun filled date night that won’t break the bank.
+You also want to consider where you're at in your life.
+You could be saving for a down payment for a house, or for a baby, or paying off a substantial debt.
+Stick to these tips, and you'll have a fun-filled date night that won't break the bank.

 Have a budget and stick to it

-A smart idea is to set a budget you can afford and stick to it.
-This way no matter what, you won’t exceed your date night allowance.
+The smart idea is to set a budget you can afford and stick to it.
+This way, no matter what, you won't exceed your date night allowance.
 Maybe it's using cash for your night out since it's easy to add up charges on your credit or debit card.

 Do your research and make sure whatever you're planning falls within your budget.
 If it doesn't, find something else to do.
 There are many ways to impress your date without breaking the bank.